7 Churn Rate Statistics For eCommerce Stores

 Marketers should track churn rates monthly to identify retention issues before they escalate.
 Early intervention with at-risk customers can significantly reduce overall churn percentages.

-4) Non-subscription ecommerce experiences 20% to 30% annual churn
+4) Non-subscription ecommerce often experiences 60% to 80% annual churn

-Traditional ecommerce stores face higher customer turnover compared to subscription-based models.
-Data shows non-subscription businesses typically see 20% to 30% annual churn rates in their customer base.
+Traditional eCommerce stores face higher customer turnover compared to subscription-based models.
+Data shows non-subscription businesses often see 60% to 80% annual churn, depending on category, purchase frequency, and the repurchase window used for cohort analysis.

-This means for every 100 customers who make a purchase, 20-30 won't return the following year.
+This means for every 100 customers who make a purchase, 60-80 may not return within the expected repurchase window or the following year.
 Marketers must account for this reality when projecting revenue and planning acquisition strategies.

 Reducing this churn even by a few percentage points can dramatically impact bottom-line results and customer lifetime value.